-1 Day In Tahiti
+1 Day In Tahiti Itinerary

 Tahiti is often the name used to describe the 118 islands and atolls that make up French Polynesia, though it’s actually the biggest island in this dreamy French territory.
-Chances are you’ll spend some time on the big island just after your arrival or just before heading back home.
+Chances are you’ll spend some time on the “big island” just after your arrival or just before heading back home.
 Despite not being as exotic as some of the outer islands, Tahiti is beautiful enough to deserve a few days of exploring.
 If you only have 1 day in Tahiti, here’s an itinerary to help you make the most of your time.

 Heading off to French Polynesia?
 In-depth island guides to all 5 archipelagos await you, including sample itineraries and essential travel tips & tricks.